-CONCLUSION AND IMPLICATIONS
+CONCLUSION AND RECOMMENDATIONS

 The Sacco sector is a very important part of our economy and very stable as many of them have remained in operation for over thirty years.
 However, it faces challenges just like any other sector.
 Just like other organizations, Saccos have to respond to these challenges appropriately in order to remain in operation.
-The main market and product development response strategies employed by these Saccos in Nyeri County are targeting new market segments, adding product features or product refinement.
+The main response strategies employed by these Saccos in Nyeri County are setting charges based on market price and cost leadership strategies.